Chart Patterns

 Professionals buy Low and sell High

-image of emini professionals buying or selling
+image of when the professionals and amateurs are typically buying and selling

 Better Pro Am uses average trade size to identify Professional and Amateur activity.
 It then paints Professional bars blue and Amateur bars yellow.